Static Policies to Detect Threats

 Learn about the static policies in Behavior Threats for identifying potential threats.

 We initially introduced the static policies as predefined user activity policies in the Data Security product.
-These original versions are no longer available for newly provisioned tenants and will soon be deprecated for all tenants.
-If you're currently using the legacy predefined policies, we recommend that you transition to the new policies.
-By transitioning to the new policies, you ensure continued functionality and access to the latest features.
+These predefined policies are no longer available for newly provisioned tenants and will be deprecated for all tenants from May 30, 2025.
+If you're currently using the legacy predefined policies in Data Security, we recommend that you transition to the new static policies in Behavior Threats provided in this section.
+By transitioning to Behavior Threats static policies, you ensure continued functionality and access to the latest features.
+See the LIVEcommunity blog for a detailed explanation of this transition.

 Static Policies